hannahhfrank/protest_fatalities/README.md

 This repository contains the replication material for "From Protests to Fatalities: Identifying Dangerous Temporal Patterns in Civil Conflict Transitions".

 ## Requirements
-- The analysis is run in Python 3.12.3
+- The analysis is run in Python 3.12.3 and R version 4.3.1.
 - The required python libraries are listed in requirements.txt

 ## Descriptions of files